achirkin/vulkan/README-macOS.md

 # Getting started with Vulkan on macOS using Haskell

-This is for the [vulkan-api](https://github.com/achirkin/vulkan) haskell library.
+This is for the [vulkan-api](https://github.com/achirkin/vulkan) Haskell library.
 There is another vulkan library for Haskell, see the README of vulkan-api for differences.
 Instructions tested with cabal v2-commands, not yet with stack.